 How to raise pool pH: step-by-step with pH increaser

-Use pH increaser (sodium carbonate / soda ash) to raise your pool pH.
-Add 10 grams per 10,000 litres dissolved in water to raise pH by approximately 0.1.
+Use pH increaser (sodium carbonate) to raise pool pH.
+Add 10 g per 10,000 litres dissolved in water to raise pH by 0.1.
 Wait 4 hours and retest.

 Raise a low pH (below 7.2) using pH increaser (sodium carbonate / soda ash).
 Low pH is corrosive: it irritates eyes and skin and attacks metal components.
 Always dissolve in water before adding to the pool.